bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 1. In order to run on the actual FPGA you need to create a F1 instance.
 The smallest is a f1.2xlarge instance which has a single FPGA.
 Make sure it is in the same region you created the AFI.
 2. Log into the instance and repeat steps #2 -> #5 above.
-3. You need to check that the AFI has finished being created before you can use it on a real FPGA, which can take around 30min.
+3. If you just built from source, you might need to check that the AFI has finished being created before you can use it on a real FPGA, which can take around 30min.
 ```
 aws ec2 describe-fpga-images --fpga-image-ids <AFI ID>
 ```